lexnederbragt/teaching-portfolio/pub/mappe.md

 I could not teach it all by myself.
 My solution was to develop a completely new set of teaching materials to teach Python programming in BIOS1100 using Participatory Live Coding, and train Teaching Assistants to be able to teach using this technique.
-One of the things taught during Instructor Training workshops for The Carpentries is Participatory Live Coding.
-I am a certified Instructor Trainer for The Carpentries, meaning I already had taught Participatory Live Coding to incoming instructors.
-I reused the material developed by The Carpentries [@erinalisonbecker2019carpentries] to train enough Teaching Assistants so that they could teach Python using PLC during the group sessions.
+As a certified Instructor Trainer for The Carpentries, I already had taught Participatory Live Coding to incoming instructors.
+I thus reused the material developed by The Carpentries [@erinalisonbecker2019Carpentries] to train enough Teaching Assistants so that they could teach Python using PLC during the group sessions.

-The results were that students in 2018 had a much greater confidence in Python programming.
+The results were that string from 2018, students had a much greater confidence in Python programming.
 To start learning programming using Live Coding helped them overcome the initial barrier (sometimes fear) of programming, and led to a feeling of mastery early on.
-Students really loved the Live Coding ('samkoding' in Norwegian), some reported they learned the most there.
-A drawback of this approach was that much, sometimes all of the 4 hour group sessions were used doing Live Coding with the students.
+Students really loved the Live Coding ('samkoding' in Norwegian), reporting they learned a lot from it.
+A drawback of this approach was that in 2018, much, sometimes all of the 4 hour group sessions were used doing Live Coding with the students.
 Too little time was left for students working on their own with exercises.
 A master student who studied the BIOS1100